rozariwang/CLMs-for-NPs/Readme.md

 ## ⚙️ How to Run Tasks

-All tasks are executed via `main.py` using the `run_experiments.sh` bash file.
+After cloning this repository into your cluster workspace, all tasks can be executed via `main.py` using the `run_experiments.sh` bash file.
 It is provided as an example of how to run all tasks specified above, and the details on how to set task-specific configurations are described below.
 Uncomment the block corresponding to the task you want to run in `run_experiments.sh`.

 ### 1. Molecule Generation